Reclaiming lives from coercive control and psychological abuse in

 As an ex-cult member and qualified counsellor, I can support you in understanding the psychological processes involved in controlling and abusive groups and relationships and, where appropriate, facilitate interventions.

 If you have left an abusive group or relationship and are struggling with your mental health I can provide counselling to help you work through your experiences.

-I also deliver training events on the psychological structures and systems in cults and extremist groups and recovery, which can be tailored to meet the needs of your organisation or group.
+I also deliver training events and offer a consultancy service to support people with understanding the psychological structures and systems in cults and extremist groups and recovery processes, which can be tailored to meet the needs of your organisation, group or project.